rrainey/tempo-insights/docs/tempo_insights_architecture.md

 The primary function of Tempo Insights is to collect jump logs and turn raw data into useful information.
 This involves capturing logs from devices, storing them, processing them, and then making them available for user review.

 Log Upload and Storage: As described, the Bluetooth scanning service automatically uploads new jump logs from devices when they come into range after a jump.
-Each log file (on the device it might be e.g. a .bin or .csv) is saved in the JumpLog table as a binary blob.
-Log file contents will be stored in Supabase Storage.
-The Postgres database entre for a JumpLog will include a reference to that file.
+Each log file (on the device it might be e.g. a .bin or .csv) is uploaded to Supabase Storage, with metadata saved in the JumpLog table.
+The process involves:

+1. Upload the file to Supabase Storage bucket (e.g., 'jump-logs')
+2. Generate a unique path like `users/{userId}/jumps/{jumpId}/{filename}`
+3. Store the file reference in the JumpLog table

 Each log entry includes:

-A unique ID (UUID).
+- A unique ID (UUID)

-The owning user’s ID (from device metadata or assignment).
+- The owning user's ID (from device metadata or assignment)

-The device ID it came from.
+- The device ID it came from

-The jump number (the device likely generates this sequentially, but to double-check, we could compute: if the user’s profile keeps a total jump count, but since multiple devices could be used by one user, “jump number” might refer to the device’s count.
-The requirements imply the device tracks its own jump count (nextJumpNumber).
-We might store both the device’s jump count and perhaps also compute an overall count per user if needed).

-Timestamp of log start (likely when recording began on the plane).
-If the device logs absolute time or at least date, we store that.
-Otherwise, we mark it and later during analysis we approximate the exit time and hence the date/time of jump.
+- The jump number (device's sequential count)
+- Timestamp of log start (when recording began on the plane)

-The raw file blob and a SHA-256 hash (to ensure integrity and uniqueness).
+- A SHA-256 hash of the file content (to ensure integrity and uniqueness)
+- Storage URL and path references to the file in Supabase Storage
+- File size in bytes
+- MIME type (application/octet-stream for binary logs)

-A default note (empty initially, user can edit to add notes about the jump).
+- A default note (empty initially, user can edit)

-visibleToConnections flag defaulted to True.
+- visibleToConnections flag defaulted to True

-Initially, fields like exit altitude, freefall time, etc., are unknown; they will be filled by the analysis worker.
+- Initially, analysis fields are null

-initialAnalysisTimestamp null (flagging it for processing).
+- initialAnalysisTimestamp null (flagging it for processing)

 The upload process for each file is atomic – if an upload fails mid-way, the service will retry.
 Only when a complete file is stored and verified (hash match) will it finalize the DB record.
 The hash also prevents duplicates (if somehow the same log is attempted twice, we can detect it by hash and skip or update).